The modularity of Siegel's zeta functions: Introduction

 \section{Introduction}

 In 1903, Epstein~\cite{E} defined the zeta function $\zeta_0(s)$ associated with a positive definite symmetric matrix $S$ of degree $m$ by

 and studied their analytic properties such as analytic continuations and functional equations.
 (For a modern treatment of Epstein's zeta functions, we refer to Terras~\cite[\S 1.4.2]{Terras}.)
 In a 1938 paper~\cite{SiegelZF1}, Siegel defined and investigated the zeta functions associated with quadratic forms of signature $(1,m-1)$, and in a 1939 paper~\cite{SiegelZF2}, those for general indefinite quadratic forms.
 Although Siegel's calculations were rather involved, Siegel's results are now well understood in the framework of the theory of prehomogeneous vector spaces.
-In the prehomogeneous theory, Siegel's zeta functions are defined as follows: Let $Y$ be a non-degenerate half-integral symmetric matrix of degree $m$ with $p$ positive eigenvalues and $m-p$ negative eigenvalues ($0<p<m$).
+Let $Y$ be a non-degenerate half-integral symmetric matrix of degree $m$ with $p$ positive eigenvalues and $m-p$ negative eigenvalues ($0<p<m$).
 Let $SO(Y)$ be the special orthogonal group of $Y$ and denote by $SO(Y)_{\Z}$ its arithmetic subgroup.
 We put $V_{\pm}=\{v\in \R^m\, ; \sgn Y[v]=\pm\}$.
-Then Siegel's zeta functions are defined by
+Then Siegel's zeta functions are Dirichlet series associated with the prehomogeneous vector space $(GL_1(\C)\times SO(Y), \, \C^m)$, and are defined by

 where the sum runs over a complete set of representatives of $SO(Y)_{\Z}\backslash (\Z^m \cap V_{\pm})$, and $\mu(v)$ is a certain volume of the fundamental domain related to the isotropy subgroup $SO(Y)_v$ of $SO(Y)$ at $v$.
 In the positive definite case, the {\it modularity} of Epstein's zeta function $\zeta_0(s)$ is almost obvious; $\zeta_0(s)$ is obtained by taking the Mellin transform of (the restriction to the imaginary axis of) the theta series